ManufacturingCSU/mxchip-telemetry-demo/README.md

 * Logic App

 This will be done using the *00-azuredeploy_parameters.json* and *02-azuredeploy.json* ARM template files in the arm folder of this repository...
-1. Open powershell and navigate to the arm directory of this cloned repository and run the following command:
+1. Open a powershell window and navigate to the arm directory of this cloned repository and run the following command:
 ```javascript
 $parameters = @{
     'Name' = 'MXChip Telemetry Deployment1'